v0ss3n/jekyll/_posts/fablab/2019-10-08-lasercutting.md

 title: "Lasercutting notes"
 date: 2019-10-08T12:10:23+02:00
 tags: ["lasercutting", "tips"]
-categories: ["other"]
+categories: ["fablab"]
 layout: post
 ---
-# Lasercutting notes
+# Lasercutter

+## Materials
-- No pvc based material
+- No pvc based material (toxic)
 - Don't use vinyl either
 - Put smelly materials in a bag or in a bucket of cold water
+- No MDF because of the glue used
+- Hardwood / plywood is fine, may be post-processed

 ## Fabrics
 - Natural fabrics: only with vlisofix in between (45 degrees direction of thread in two directions) because of fraying of the fabric